naim-mr/function/README.md

-	 -meetbwd 2			                set the dual widening delay in backward analysis -ordinals 2                        set the maximum ordinal value for the ranking functions -refine            			    reduces the backward analysis to the reachabile states
+	 -meetbwd 2			                set the dual widening delay in backward analysis -ordinals 2                        set the maximum ordinal value for the ranking functions -refine            			    reduces the backward analysis to the reachabile states -json_ouput						To output a summary of the analaysis as a  json in a file `filename.json` (it disables the output on std_output)
+	 -output_std						To output on std_output even with json_ouput

 The analyzer answers TRUE in case it can successfully prove the property.
 Otherwise, it answers UNKNOWN.